Surgical Case Library

 Retroperitoneal location of leiomyomas without coexistence with uterine fibroids is extremely rare (0.5-1.2%).
 Mitotically active leiomyomas are seldom found in postmenopausal women unless exposed to exogenous hormones.
 The pathogenesis of primary retroperitoneal leiomyomas is not fully clarified.

-Total Aganglionosis of the Colon - Hirschsprung Disease
+Total Aganglionosis of the Colon with extension to the Terminal Ileum - Adult Hirschsprung’s Disease.

 Total aganglionosis of the colon is a rare subtype of Hirschsprung disease, accounting for less than 8% of cases, and extension into small bowel is even rarer.